volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

   }

   where {
-    // One of the arguments from this list "virtual_site site" must be set
+    // One of the arguments from this list "site virtual_site" must be set

     site {
       network_type = "network_type"